 Iyer served for a decade as the Executive Director of South Asian Americans Leading Together (SAALT) where she helped to shape SAALT’s work on civil and immigrant rights issues, network building, and solidarity.
 She has also worked as Legal Director at the Asian Pacific American Legal Resource Center (APALRC), Staff Attorney at the Asian American Justice Center (AAJC), and Trial Attorney at the Civil Rights Division of the United States Department of Justice where she fashioned an initiative to address post 9/11 backlash with two other attorneys.
 Iyer has published opinion editorials in The New York Times, CNN.com, The Nation, The Huffington Post and The Guardian.

 Deepa has also taught classes on Asian American movements and South Asian American communities at Columbia University, Hunter College.
-Deepa is an adjunct professor at the University of Maryland where she served as Activist-in-Residence in the Asian American Studies Program in 2014.
+Deepa has served as an adjunct professor at the University of Maryland and was the Activist-in-Residence in the Asian American Studies Program in 2014.

 An immigrant who moved to Kentucky from Kerala (India) when she was twelve, Deepa graduated from the University of Notre Dame Law School and Vanderbilt University.
-Deepa is the Chair of the Board of Directors of Race Forward.
 She blogs at www.deepaiyer.com and tweets at @dviyer.